bennyistanto/climate-data-application/SPEI_using_TerraClimate_data.md

 Parallelization will occur utilizing all CPUs.

-When the SPEI calculation completed, move arrange all the output by moving SPEI files with gamma to `gamma`folder and with pearson to `perason` folder.
+When the SPEI calculation completed, move arrange all the output by moving SPEI files with gamma to `gamma`folder and with pearson to `pearson` folder.

 For the translation to GeoTIFF as a final output, we only use SPEI gamma version.